uber/cadence/bench/README.md

-contextTimeoutInSeconds	: RPC timeout for starting a stressWorkflow, default 3s panicStressWorkflow	: if true, stressWorkflow will always panic, default false failureThreshold	: the threshold of failed stressWorkflow for deciding whether or not the whole testSuite failed.
+contextTimeoutInSeconds	: RPC timeout for starting a stressWorkflow, default 3s panicStressWorkflow	: if true, stressWorkflow will always panic, default false failureThreshold	: the threshold of failed stressWorkflow for deciding whether or not the whole testSuite failed. maxLauncherActivityRetryCount   : the max retry on launcher activity to start stress workflows, default: 5
 ```

 ### Cancellation